 The York School’s motto Experientia Docet (Experiences Teaches) is the core value behind our commitment to enhance learning and understanding by extending our lessons outside of the classroom as much as possible.

 From a young age, our Junior School students participate in field trips that encourage them to learn about the world around them and apply their knowledge in a variety of ways.

 Our Outdoor Education & excursions program prepares students in Grade 4 and 5 to participate in an overnight outdoor education experience that will become a mainstay of their York School experience in the years to come.

 Through outdoor education experiences, students learn about watersheds, lakes, biodiversity, ecosystems, sustainability, survival, stewardship, pollution and more.
 Students are able to be active in their research and are often asked to support their units of inquiry by collecting, analyzing and bringing materials back to the classroom to complete summative tasks.

-These interactive and immersive programmes are designed to build community, enrich curricular content and help develop interpersonal skills – and they are always a highlight of the year.
-To complement our outdoor educational programme, students of all ages take part in urban day trips to places such as:
+These interactive and immersive programs are designed to build community, enrich curricular content and help develop interpersonal skills – and they are always a highlight of the year.
+To complement our outdoor educational program, students of all ages take part in urban day trips to places such as: